-A total of 2,734 invoices, totalling £7.9m in value were processed during the year.
-The following tables shows the profile of these invoices by volume and value.

-We continue to explore opportunities for consolidated invoicing, where savings are realised from the reduction in volume of invoices processed.
-The volume of low value invoices has decreased by 28% in 2017/18.
-This reduction is largely due to consolidating services in the award of the cleaning and associated services contract for which we now receive consolidated invoices.
+A total of 2,650 invoices, totalling £9.3m in value were processed during the year.
+We continue to explore opportunities for consoliating invoicing and purchasing low value goods and services using ePCs, where savings are realised from the reduction in volume of invoices processed.
+The volume of low value invoices has decreased by 8% in 2018/19.
+The cumulative saving from this is £38k and is reported in the non cash savings in 2.1.3.